swooletw/laravel-swoole/README.md

 This package provides a high performance HTTP server to speed up your Laravel/Lumen application based on [Swoole](http://www.swoole.com/).

-** This project is no longer maintained, we strongly suggest using

 ## Version Compatibility

 | PHP     | Laravel | Lumen | Swoole  |